state-alchemists/zrb/docs/getting-started.md

 You can learn more about the lifecycle states in [the task lifecycle documentation](concepts/task-lifecycle.md).

-Zrb has multiple Task Types, including `CmdTask`, `python_task`, `DockerComposeTask`, `FlowTask`, `Server`, `RemoteCmdTask`, `RsyncTask`, `ResourceMaker`, etc.
+Zrb has multiple Task Types, including `CmdTask`, `DockerComposeTask`, `RemoteCmdTask`, `RsyncTask`, `ResourceMaker`, `FlowTask`, `Server`, etc.

-All Tasks are defined and written in Python.
+All Tasks are defined and written in Python and should be accessible from your Project's `zrb_init.py`.
 Typically, a Zrb Task has multiple parameters:

-- Common Configuration.
+- Common parameters.
   - `inputs`: interfaces to read user input at the beginning of the execution.
   - `envs`: interfaces to read and use OS Environment Variables.
   - `env_files`: interfaces to read and use Environment Files.
   - `group`: Where the Task belongs to, if unspecified, Zrb will put the Task directly under the top-level command.
-- Dependency configuration.
+- Dependency parameters.
   - `upstreams`: Upstreams (dependencies) of the current Task.
 You can also use the `shift-right` (`>>`) operator to define the dependencies.
 - Lifecycle related parameters.
   - `retry`: Maximum retry attempt.